wdchild/anomaly_detection/README.md

 which was initially intended as a singleton until I realized Python does not handle singletons as easily as Objective-C. (I'd never tried it before in Python.)
 The EventHandler reads in files and processes data.
-In the case of batch data, it stores the key 'degree' (D) and 'transaction count' (C) values in class variables.
+In the case of batch data, it stores the key 'degree' (D) and 'transaction count' (T) values in class variables.
 Processing by the EventHandler instance is done in two batches using the methods:

 - processBatchData